-The hair loss tends to be unpredictable.
+Hair loss tends to be unpredictable.
 Hair may regrow without treatment.
 This happens more often when someone has a few bald patches.
 When the hair regrows, it may fall out again—or it may not.

 If alopecia areata affects the nails, you may see dents, ridges, or brittle nails.
 Some people develop red nails.

-Currently there are no approved therapies for Alopecia Areata, and many of the available treatment options lack considerable efficacy.
+Currently, there are no approved therapies for Alopecia Areata, and many of the available treatment options lack considerable efficacy.

-Research leading to new treatment
+The research leading to new treatment